fl2mex/ASM-Test/README.md

 Using this repo to learn my way around (x86 ftw) assembly, specifically in Systems Engineering.

 # Progress & Learning
-Latest progress: Bootloader that prints Hello, World!<br>
+Latest progress: Abstraction of functions, print is now a seperate file!<br>
-Latest thing I learned: How to use BIOS interrupts to print to the screen.<br>
+Latest thing I learned: "\n" is actually 2 characters, the Newline and the Carriage Return.<br>
 Previous milestones:
-- Bootloader that prints Hello, World!
+- Abstraction of functions, print is now a seperate file!
 (Hey!
 That's this milestone!)
+- Bootloader that prints Hello, World!
 - Bootloader that boots into Text mode!

 # Abandon Hope All Ye Who Enter Here